 Why did you decide to be an editor?

-I chose editing (and ghostwriting) as my second career because I wanted to do something I love and I had begun to find the conflict inherent in the practice of law exhausting at the same time that my child’s special needs required increasing involvement.
-I made the decision to change careers in fall 2013, but first I got training and editing certificate from UC Berkeley Extension, joined editing associations, and learned from experienced colleagues before opening my virtual doors in early 2015.
+I chose editing (and ghostwriting) as my second career because I wanted to do something I love and I had begun to find the conflict inherent in the practice of law exhausting at the same time that my family member’s special needs required increasing involvement.
+I made the decision to change careers in fall 2013, but first I got training and an editing certificate from UC Berkeley Extension, joined editing associations, and learned from experienced colleagues before opening my virtual doors in early 2015.

 I wish I’d made the switch sooner.